PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid Methods: Method for Calculating Volume Moments of Cylinders Clipping Polyhedra

-In \Cref{def:halfspace}, we restricted our study to polyhedra that lie above the $xy$-plane.
-To compute the first moments of a polyhedron clipped by a quadratic cylinder when the polyhedron does not entirely lie above the $xy$-plane, the polyhedron is first clipped by the $xy$-plane and the approach described above is applied to both `top' and `bottom' clipped regions independently, as illustrated in \Cref{fig:merging}.

-Note that the bottom clipped region must be rotated by $180$ degree around $\mathbf{e}_x$ prior to using the closed-form expressions derived in this section.
-The total volume of the polyhedron clipped by the quadratic cylinder is then the sum of both clipped volumes, while the bottom first moments are first rotated back to the original frame of reference before being added to the top first moments.
+In Section~\ref{def:halfspace}, the analysis was restricted to polyhedra that lie above the $xy$-plane.
+To compute the first moments of a polyhedron clipped by a quadratic cylinder when the polyhedron does not entirely lie above the $xy$-plane, the polyhedron is first clipped by the $xy$-plane and the approach described above is applied to both `top' and `bottom' clipped regions independently, as illustrated in Fig.~\ref{fig:merging}.
+Note that the bottom clipped region must be rotated by $180$ degrees about $\mathbf{e}_x$ prior to using the closed-form expressions derived in this section.

-\subsection{On floating-point arithmetic and robustness}
+\subsection{On Floating-Point Arithmetic and Robustness}